section-engineering-education/engineering-education/articles/how-to-sync-and-update-a-forked-repo/index.md

 ![editor opened](/engineering-education/how-to-sync-and-update-a-forked-repo/editor-opened.png)

-Since we are referring to [Section](https://github.com/section-io/engineering-education) to make your contributions, to start working on your contributions, navigate to the articles folder.
+Since we are trying to make our contributions to [Section](https://github.com/section-io/engineering-education), navigate to the articles folder.

 ![articles folder](/engineering-education/how-to-sync-and-update-a-forked-repo/articles-folder.png)